machineware-gmbh/vcml/doc/session.md

 that implement `vcml::target`:

 #### Step
-The step command performs a single step of a given target.
-Simulation will automatically be stopped once the specified target has completed its step.
+The step command performs a single step for one or more specified targets.
+The simulation will automatically stop when any of the specified targets completes its step.
 During this time, all other targets will be free-running.
-* Command: `$step,<target-name>#**`
+* Command: `$step,<target-name>[,target-name1]...#**`
 * Response: `$OK#**`

 #### Insert Breakpoint